transloadit/uppy/website/src/docs/dashboard.md

 })
 ```

+### `id: 'Dashboard'`

+A unique identifier for this Dashboard.
+Defaults to `'Dashboard'`.
+Change this if you need multiple Dashboard instances.
+Plugins that are added by the Dashboard get unique IDs based on this ID, like `'Dashboard:StatusBar'` and `'Dashboard:Informer'`.

 ### `target: 'body'`

 Dashboard is rendered into `body` by default, because by default it’s hidden and only opened as a modal when `trigger` is clicked.